hanhanwu/Hanhan_Applied_DataScience/README.md

 ## Models
 [My code][12]
+### Baseline Models for R&D
+* During R&D, there will be more and more fancy methods, especially those in deep learning.
+Are they going to perform better comparing with these easy-to-implement baselines?
+* Categorize based on words/characters
+  * Naive Bayesian
+  * Fisher Methods
+  * You can do self-implementation, [check chapter 6][125]
+* Find themes of a piece of text
+  * Non-Negative Matrix Factorization
+  * You can do self-implementation, [check chapter 10][125]

 ### Which Model to Choose
 * Linear or Nonlinear
   * In the code [here][11], we can use residual plot to check whether there is linear/non-linear relationship between the feature set and the label, to decide to use linear/nonlinear model.